volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 Oh, `typeof` array is `object`.
 Do you still remember that in JavaScript everything is `object` except the primitives.

-So, is there a way to check if variable is an array?
+So, is there a way to check if the variable is an array?

 The answer is - yes, the is even more than one solution: